SwoopLoop/PowerBI_Project/README.md

 - Fatal errors peaked in **March and May**

 ### 🧠 Main Findings(Employee Performance/Supervisor):
--William's team recording the most tasks
+- William’s team has the highest task count, yet Mildred stands out as the hardest-working employee
--Jack’s team maintains a strong performance with low defects and fatal errors while handling a reasonable workload.
+- Jack’s team maintains a strong performance with low defects and fatal errors while handling a reasonable workload.
 This suggests that productivity improves when task volume remains manageable
--Maude Rowland achieved the lowest fatal error count while maintaining a strong task completion rate, making her the top performer based on error reduction
+- Maude Rowland achieved the lowest fatal error count while maintaining a strong task completion rate, making her the top performer based on error reduction

 ## ⚙️ Tools Used
 - Power BI (dashboard creation, data modeling,DAX measures)